bigtoga/Examples/DSci - Machine Learning/Metrics and Evaluating Models/Classification Metrics/Accuracy, precision, recall, and F1 score.md

+# Terms and terminology
+In medicine, `sensitivity` and `specificity` are often used, while in computer science `precision` and `recall` are preferred.

 # A binary classification problem using The Breast Cancer dataset
 UCI’s [breast cancer dataset](http://archive.ics.uci.edu/ml/datasets/Breast+Cancer) contains 9 features (attributes) describing 286 women that have suffered and survived breast cancer and whether or not breast cancer recurred within 5 years.
 Of the 286 women, 201 did not suffer a recurrence of breast cancer, leaving the remaining 85 that did.
 Using this dataset, create a machine learning model that predicts whether a woman with breast cancer will have a recurrence.